LibreCAD/docs/guides/drawing.rst

    - Click the "2 points" line tool icon.
    - Enable the "Snap on Endpoints" snap tool and click close to the end of the line at *absolute coordinate* 0,500.
    - Drag the mouse to the right and, with the "Snap on Grid" snap enabled, place a point at 400,500.
-   - Clicking the mouse should result in a horizontal line ending at 400,500.
+Clicking the mouse should result in a horizontal line ending at precisely at 400,500.
    - Press [Esc] to exit the complete the command.

 .. note::